pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 ```

 ## Demo

-When I start the dev server and load the index page, I now see a link to my miscellaneous page.
+When I start the dev server and load the index page, I see a link to my miscellaneous page.
 Nice 👍

 ![Screenshot of page links](/minimal-nextjs-blog-part5-miscellaneous-pages/pages-link.png)

-And when I click the link I'm shown my about page.
+And when I click the link, I'm shown the about page.
 Again - Nice 👍

 ![Screenshot of about page](/minimal-nextjs-blog-part5-miscellaneous-pages/about-page.png)

 ---

-In [part 6](/posts/minimal-nextjs-blog-part6-azure-hosting) I'll be deploying and hosting my blog in Azure.
-Like this part, it's going to be amazing (Again, Self Certified).
+In [part 6](/posts/minimal-nextjs-blog-part6-azure-hosting) I deploy and host my blog in Azure.
+Like this part, it's amazing (Self Certified).

 ## Source